Xetera/notes/notes/american_gov/chapter14.md

 * Which of the following is not a duty of the president: Chief of Protocol
 * Which of the following is not an attribute of a strong president: has a passive negative personality.

+### Final Review

+As discussed in the lecture and a bit in the textbook, what are the different roles of the president?
+In you ropinion, which roles does President Trump do well in?
+Which roles does he need to improve in?

+1. Roles of the president
+* Chief Executive
+* Chief Diplomate
+* Commander In Chief
+* Economic Chief
+* Party Chief
+* Chief Legislator

+2. Discuss what functions the president must do in each of these roles

+3. Discuss in your opinion which roles Trump does well in and which roles he does not do well in

+As discussed in lecture and a bit in the book, discuss the reasons whu, until very recently, there seemed to be a lack of good presidents.

+1. Society has changed in such a way that it is almost impossible for a president to have complete control of the country - discuss all the ways that society has changed - please refer to lecture - this should be the largest part of your answer.

+2. The way that presidents are chosen is now incorrect - before the best man for the job was selected, now the man who looks the best on TV is selected.

+3. Different and inappropriate office types have occupied the office of the presidency recently.

+Talk about James Barber's characteristics thing